apache/cassandra-website/src/_posts/2018-08-06-faster_streaming_in_cassandra.markdown

 ## How do I use this feature?

 It just works.
-This feature is controlled using `streaming_zerocopy_sstables_enabled` in `cassandra.yaml` and is enabled by default.
+This feature is controlled using `stream_entire_sstables` in `cassandra.yaml` and is enabled by default.
 Even though this feature is enabled, it will respect the throttling limits as defined by `stream_throughput_outbound_megabits_per_sec`.

 ## Impact